zuozhenggh/learning-library/developer-library/converged-db/modernize-apps/coherence/coherence.md

 * SSH Private Key to access the host via SSH
 * You have completed:
     * Lab: Generate SSH Keys
-    * Lab: Prepare Setup
+    * Lab: Prepare Setup (Free Tier and Paid Tenants Only)
     * Lab: Environment Setup
 * Java Setup
-    * Make sure that the $COHERENCE_HOME environment variable points to the location of the unpacked Coherence directory.
+    * Make sure that the `$COHERENCE_HOME` environment variable points to the location of the unpacked Coherence directory.
-    * Make sure that the $JAVA_HOME environment variable points to the location of a supported JDK before building the examples.
+    * Make sure that the `$JAVA_HOME` environment variable points to the location of a supported JDK before building the examples.

 ### Directory Structure for Java